How to Start a Petting Zoo

 Staying on top of taxes not only keeps the business out of trouble with the government but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

-Prices for your petting zoo will range from $10 – $20 per hour, and prices will vary for children and adults.
+Prices for your petting zoo will range from $10 – $50 per admission, and prices will vary for children and adults.
 For birthday parties for a mobile petting zoo, you can charge up to $200 or more per hour.
-Your revenue is difficult to predict.
-If you can get 25 visitors per week and do 1 party a week for 2/3 of the year, you can make $25,000 – $30,000 per year.
-You can make much more by doing a larger volume.